-Cuba had a 2015 population of approximately 11.2 million people and is steadily losing population due to emigration.
+U.S. firms have a growing interest in doing business in Cuba.
+This is largely due to the Obama Administration's loosening of restrictions on, among other things, travel to and trade with and in Cuba, despite the ongoing U.S. trade embargo, which only the U.S. Congress can lift.
+Furthermore, there has been a certain, albeit restrained, reciprocity from the Cuban government.
+This article explores some of the opportunities and risks associated with doing business with and in Cuba.
+Facts and Recent Developments Cuba's 2015 population was approximately 11.2 million.
+The country is steadily losing people due to emigration.
 In 2013, Cuba's estimated GDP was U.S. \$77.15 billion.
-Since December 2014, the Obama Administration has been working to build new relationships with the country, which was ruled for more than a generation by communist strongman Fidel Castro.
-Fidel came to power on January 1, 1959 and ruled the country until 2008, when he turned over control to his brother, Raul Castro.
+Since December 2014, the Obama Administration has worked to build new relationships with the country, which was ruled by communist strongman Fidel Castro from 1959 until 2008, when he turned over control to his brother, Raul Castro.
 Raul announced he will not serve as president beyond February 2018.
-Thus far, he has demonstrated a greater willingness to work with the U.S. than his brother.
-The Obama Administration has loosened

-Cuban trade restrictions incrementally.
-The regulations issued by the U.S. government on January 26, 2016 are the latest development in this process.
-Among other things, these rules amend the Cuban Assets Control Regulations and Export Administration Regulations to implement the following:
+Thus far, he has shown a greater willingness to work with the United States than his brother.
+The Obama Administration has loosened Cuban trade restrictions incrementally.
+The regulations issued by the U.S. government on January 26, 2016 amend the Cuban Assets Control Regulations and Export Administration Regulations to implement changes that include:

-- 1. Removal of financing restrictions for most kinds of authorized exports and re-exports such that U.S. financial institutions are now able to provide financing for the export of most products. - 2.
+- 1. Removal of financing restrictions for most kinds of authorized exports and re-exports such that U.S. financial institutions can now provide financing for the export of most products. - 2.
 Expansion of general license categories to facilitate travel to and from Cuba. - 3.
-New licensing approval policy whereby the Bureau of Industry and Security (BIS) will generally approve license applications for the export and re-export of commodities, software, and telecommunications items to the Cuban people, thereby exposing the country to more American goods, people, and ideas. - 4.
-License applications for the export of items that have been banned for decades because they might be beneficial to the Cuban government (e.g., textbooks, sanitation equipment and construction cranes) can now be approved by the BIS on a case-by-case basis. - 5.
-Loosening travel restrictions to facilitate re-establishment of direct flights and for Americans traveling to Cuba to make films, record music, organize professional meetings and athletic competitions, or work on cruise ships or airliners.
+A new licensing approval policy whereby the Bureau of Industry and Security (BIS) will generally approve license applications for the export and re-export of commodities, software, and telecommunications items to the Cuban people, exposing the country to more American goods, people, and ideas. - 4.
+License applications for the export of items that have been banned for decades because they might benefit the Cuban government (e.g., textbooks, sanitation equipment and construction cranes) can now be approved by the BIS on a case-by-case basis.

+5. Loosening of travel restrictions to facilitate re-establishment of direct flights and for Americans traveling to Cuba to make films, record music, organize professional meetings and athletic competitions, or work on cruise ships or airliners.

-Although these amendments removed major impediments to contact between the United States and Cuba, the question remains as to how useful they will be for American businesses.
-Exports to Cuba will still have to be approved and distributed by a state-run ministry.
-Furthermore, the prohibitions still apply to exports that would generate money primarily for the Cuban government, such as sugar, or that would go directly to the Cuban police, military, intelligence, or security services.
+Although these amendments removed major impediments between the United States and Cuba, the question remains as to how useful American businesses will find them.
+Exports to Cuba must still be approved and distributed by a state-run ministry.
+Furthermore, the prohibitions still apply to exports that would generate money primarily for the Cuban government, or that would go directly to the Cuban police, military, intelligence, or security services.
 Essentially, these amendments nibble around the edge of what is still a nearly comprehensive embargo of the country.
-Potential Beneficiaries of the Relaxed RestrictionsThe following industries are likely to benefit from the relaxed restrictions: tourism/travel, especially the cruise ship industry, ferries, their suppliers, and health care tourism; marina operations; telecommunications; and, more generally, industries that can take advantage of the new Mariel Harbor Special Development Zone (see "Opportunities" discussion below).
-In the longer range, we believe the construction industry will benefit significantly as "hardscape" infrastructure needs are addressed.
-Risks
+Areas of Opportunity Cuba's "opening" may present discrete areas of opportunity for U.S. business.